jfbastien/papers/README.md

 More information on the C++ Standard Committee is available on [the Committee site][].

-I've written a few of these papers, and have been doing so mostly using reStructuredText and editing them through github.
+I've written a few of these papers and co-authored a few others.
+I initially wrote them using reStructuredText, but have now moved to [bikeshed](https://github.com/tabatkins/bikeshed).
 Papers in this repository are final and published when numbered `N` or `P`, and are drafts when numbered `D`.
 This is an ISO thing: I can't revise already-published `N` or `P` papers.
 The paper revision (the `R` part in `P` numbered papers) has to be